-- redial last dialed number (this feature has to be enabled for the each subscriber/domain using preference last\number\redial) - hear a voice announcement of the last caller's number, then press the key defined in sems -> vsc -> callback\last\caller\confirmation\key preference of /etc/ngcp-config/config.yml to return the call - · return the call to the last caller's number without hearing the number announcement - · delete the personal stored records of any recent calls to and from him it is not possible return a call if the caller's number is unavailable (e.g. anonymous calls).
+- redial last dialed number (this feature has to be enabled for the each subscriber/domain using preference last\number\redial) - hear a voice announcement of the last caller's number, then press the key defined in sems -> vsc -> callback\last\caller\confirmation\key preference of /etc/ngcp-config/config.yml to return the call it is not possible return a call if the caller's number is unavailable (e.g. anonymous calls).